 4. Give the Right Diet to Your Dog

-Keep in mind that nutrition plays a very important role when it comes to maintaining the quality of life for your dog, especially when they’re struggling with arthritis.
+Keep in mind that nutrition plays a very important role when it comes to maintaining the quality of life for your dog.
+E

 Certain foods like grains, potatoes, peppers, and tomatoes are known to increase arthritis-related inflammation.
 On the other hand, foods like celery, alfalfa sprouts, apple cider vinegar (raw organic with the mother of vinegar), mangos and papayas are all very good for dogs with arthritis.